SkoolNotes/Taproot/KBhHIST201ColdWar.md

 ## Causes of WWII: a brainstorm
 - The failure of the treaty of versailies
 - WWI not being as hard and did not destroy the prospects of german nationalism
+- The economic downfall caused by the previous war
 - The rise of the brutal systems of structure throughout the world — i.e. strong alt-right nationalism
+- The ruthless desire to peace
-- The destroying of present systems of po
+- The destroying of present systems of the balance of power by higher-level fighting tools